henry89/projectAL/Readme.md

 >
 > ![](media/image12.png)

--   You can now type in and search a location within the input
+-   You can now type in and search a location within the form input

 ![](media/image13.png)